Make Me Smile: Background

 A radio-friendly edit of "Make Me Smile" was released as a single in March 1970, becoming the band's first Top 10 record, peaking at number nine on the U.S. Billboard Hot 100 chart.
 Pulled from the first movement of the "Ballet for a Girl in Buchannon" suite, several changes were made in order to make the song more suitable for radio.
 This included a modified introduction and abbreviated guitar solo.
-Finally, the track "Now More Than Ever" was appended on the end to make a complete, 3-verse song.
+Finally, parts of the track "Now More Than Ever" were appended on the end to make a complete, 3-verse song.

+Reviewing the single, Cash Box said that "just a grand song to glide along with, the new Chicago offering comes up with even more audience-shattering magnetism than their two earlier singles" and noted the "brisk motion and a fine instrumental styling."
+Billboard called it a "solid beat rocker" that's "a mover from start to finish, loaded with discotheque appeal."
+Record World said that the song was "very happening."

 When Chicago released their compilation album The Very Best of Chicago: Only the Beginning in 2002, they featured a new edit of the song, with the "Make Me Smile" and "Now More Than Ever" parts segued together again, but without the numerous cuts—the full intro and the guitar solo of the former part, and the full outro of the latter part, were thus included.